-At ViewRay, we believe in the value of clinical studies, support sponsored, and investigator-initiated research studies defined.
+At ViewRay, we believe in the value of clinical studies, and support sponsored and investigator-initiated research studies.

 Definition of Clinical Success